irmen/Pyro5/docs/source/servercode.rst

     :param daemon: optional existing daemon to use, that you created yourself.
         If you don't specify this, the method will create a new daemon object by itself.
     :type daemon: Pyro5.server.Daemon
-    :param ns: optional, if True (the default), the objects will also be registered in the name server (located using :py:meth:`Pyro5.core.locate_ns`) for you.
+    :param use_ns: optional, if True (the default), the objects will also be registered in the name server (located using :py:meth:`Pyro5.core.locate_ns`) for you.
         If this parameters is False, your objects will only be hosted in the daemon and are not published in a name server.
         Read below about the exact behavior of the object names you provide in the ``objects`` dictionary.
     :type ns: bool